 Exercise

 Make sure your springer spaniel gets enough exercise.
 This will help them release all of that pent up energy and prevent boredom.
 If they get enough exercise, they will likely be too tired to dig.
+Remember springers are intelligent dogs and as such also need a mental workout not just a physical one, a great way to get this is simply by doing some dog training.

 Something Unappealing